blouyakis/emt_basic/module_2_test.md

 ### Q91 🟢
 **Front**
-With HR 82, RR 16, BP 120/80; repeat vitals at least every:
+Your patient has a heart rate of 82, a respiratory rate of 16, and a blood pressure of 120/80 and does not appear to be in any distress.
+You should repeat vital sign measurements at least every:
 · 10 min · **15 min** · 20 min · 5 min

 **Back**